prasheus/scMoE/README.md

 - Raw UMI counts: `norm_type="cpm_log1p"`
 - TPM values: `norm_type="tpm_log1p"`

-Do not recompute z-score on new data.
-The model internally applies the training set
+Do not z-score on new data.
+The model internally applies the training-set mean and standard deviation

 ## Inference